Inference for Large-Scale Linear Systems with Known Coefficients

 Here, $\hat \Omega_n^{\rm i}$ is a $p\times p$ symmetric matrix and the ``{\rm i}" superscript alludes to the relation to the ``inequality" condition in Theorem \ref{th:ineq} (i.e.,\ \eqref{eq:tstat4}).
-The inclusion of a $\|\cdot\|_1$-norm constraint in $\hat {\mathcal V}_n^{\rm i}$ in \eqref{eq:tstat6} ensures the statistic in \eqref{eq:tstat5} is not infinite with positive probability.
-The introduction of the matrix $\hat \Omega_n^{\rm i}$ in \eqref{eq:tstat6} grants us an important degree of flexibility in the family of test statistics we examine.
-In particular, we note that choosing $\hat \Omega_n^{\rm i}$ suitably ensures that the statistic in \eqref{eq:tstat5} is scale invariant.
+The inclusion of a norm constraint in $\hat {\mathcal V}_n^{\rm i}$ ensures the statistic in \eqref{eq:tstat5} is not infinite with positive probability.
+The introduction of $\hat \Omega_n^{\rm i}$ in \eqref{eq:tstat6} provides flexibility in the family of test statistics we examine.
+In our simulations, we set $\hat \Omega_n^{\rm i}$ to equal an estimator of the asymptotic standard deviation of $\sqrt n A\hat x_n^\star$, which ensures that \eqref{eq:tstat5} is scale-invariant.

-By Theorem \ref{th:ineq}, in addition to \eqref{eq:tstat4}, any $P\in \mathbf P_0$ must satisfy $\beta(P) \in R$.
-With the goal of detecting a violation of this second requirement, we introduce the statistic
+By Theorem \ref{th:ineq}, any $P\in \mathbf P_0$ must satisfy $\beta(P) \in R$ in addition to \eqref{eq:tstat4}.
+To detect violations of this second requirement, we introduce the statistic